makaylaham/hotel-genevieve-casestudy/README.md

 # hotel-genevieve-casestudy
-Case Study of a Design System for Web Development
+Case Study of a Design System for Web Development.